If you are going to move to Australia, get ready for the crazy system of Australian tax & CRS on immigrants!

 The tax planning is not about to avoid your tax obligation, it is about the timing and locating your incomes, or set up asset structure in the way to keep your tax to a minimum.
 Like the old saying “Life is good if you don’t fail to plan ahead.”

 Timing the asset disposal

-Most of immigrant/expat will have to relocate their assets from one country to another.
+Most of immigrants will have to relocate their assets from one country to another.
 Often the tax rates in each country are very different.
-If you are selling the assets in the country where the less tax apply, your savings on tax is enormous.
+If you are selling the assets in the country where the less tax applies, your savings on tax is enormous.
 For example: